News and Notes from the Makers of Nexus | Sonatype Blog

 Me: "Wait. (long pause) You run a startup that doesn't turn a profit.
 You spend investor money on some Architect Astronaut to reinvent Maven and a repository manager?
 I mean do whatever you want to, but that sounds insane, no?"

-He continued to tell me that he was trying to reward this developer by giving him a chance to work on this custom build system, but when I pressed him on the real reason it had more to do with the fact that he had larger battles to fight and didn't feel like builds and repository managers was "the hill he wanted to die on" (his words).
+He continued to tell me that he was trying to reward this developer by giving him a chance to work on this custom build system, but when I pressed him on the real reason it had more to do with the fact that he had larger battles to fight and didn't feel like builds and repository managers were "the hill he wanted to die on" (his words).

 Now, understand two things about this particular company: 1.
 You know of them, and 2.
 Reimplementing a build system for Java in Python has zero to do with what you know them for.
-You should also know that several people in the same department had expressed frustration that they couldn't: "just use Maven".
+You should also know that several people in the same department had expressed frustration that they couldn't: "just use Maven."
 This is a common disconnect, a single Architect Astronaut holding back an entire department from adopting the tools they understand (all because he or she has this idea that they can do a better job of builds or repository management).

-As an industry we encourage this "Not Invented Here" approach to development, and it isn't just confined to build tools.
+As an industry, we encourage this "Not Invented Here" approach to development, and it isn't just confined to build tools.
 The same is true for dependency injection frameworks, object relational mapping, and almost every other component.
 How many times have you had to sit in on a meeting where someone starts describing some custom solution for a common problem that could have easily been solved with something like Spring?
-As an industry we've elevated developers to this lofty status and I've seen so many organizations that just enable this idea that "nothing is good enough for us, we have to reimplement everything from scratch".
+As an industry, we've elevated developers to this lofty status, and I've seen so many organizations that just enable this idea that "nothing is good enough for us, we have to re-implement everything from scratch."

-The Limited Resource is Time, Not Money
+The Limited Resource Is Time, Not Money

 The challenge for most IT departments these days isn't money, it's time.
 It's developer time.
 It's hard enough to find good developers, so why throw them at problems not directly related to your business?
 It's a distraction from the multiple responsibilities you have to the business.